georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 ## Conclusion

 The purpose of this post was to present how one can leverage the built in features of Angular framework to implement a simple yet powerful state management solution.
 The provided *Coffee election* example app is very simple, but the concepts it demonstrates can be used to successfully manage state in much bigger and more complex apps.
-At Zemanta we used observable store services to implement a rather complex feature and since the experiment worked out great, we will continue to use such stores in our app going forward.
+At Zemanta we used observable store services to implement a rather complex feature and since the experiment worked out great we will continue to use such stores in our app going forward.

 <div class="vertical-separator"></div>

-I hope you learned something new while reading this post.
+I hope you learned something new by reading this post.
 If anything seems confusing please get back to me in the comments.
 Suggestions, improvements or just general discussion about the topic are very welcome, too.

 Also, let's connect on [Twitter](https://twitter.com/jurebajt){:target='_blank'} (I have no product to push on you and my feed stays clean and interesting 😇).